ccatto/dev-handbook-catto/General/software-developers-historical.md

 28. **Niklaus Wirth** – Creator of **Pascal**, **Modula-2**, and **Oberon** programming languages.
 29. **John Resig** – Creator of **jQuery**, influential in simplifying JavaScript development.
 30. **Douglas Crockford** – Author of **JavaScript: The Good Parts**, advocate for structured JavaScript.

--- Some others too this is a bit more personal list:
 31. **Dave Noderer** - One of the founders of a local Florida .NET User that I met so many people from and learned quite a bit from and Founder Computer Ways, Inc.
 32. **Jeff Atwood** Coding horror blog and helped create stack overflow;
 33. **John Resig** Created jQuery;